Florida is a wonderful place to immigrate to from another country. After a few years, this place is home and you want to stay indefinitely.

 Naturalization testing overview

-You must pass the naturalization test before granted citizenship.
+You must pass the naturalization test before being granted citizenship.
 This test consists of multiple parts that require you to have a basic understanding of civics and English.
 In some cases, you may qualify for a waiver or exemption.

-You can prepare for the civics test by downloading the 100 question PDF on the USCIS website.
+You can prepare for the civics test by downloading the 100-question PDF on the USCIS website.
 The interviewer asks you 10 of these questions.
 To pass, you must answer 6 of those 10 correctly.

 The English portion of the test consists of writing, speaking and reading portions.
 The writing and reading portions require you to write or read one sentence correctly.
 The officer determines what passes the speaking requirements.
 Find more resources on immigration here.